Everest Base Camp Trek in August

 For the Everest base camp trek, there will not be problem to trek in august as well.
 But you must be mindful & alert that the conditions on the way will be less than an ideal.
 Remember that most of the rainfalls occurs in the lower elevation, thus there will be less rain as you ascend upwards destination in EBC trek.

-If you just want to see the tip of Everest with open eyes in august, you don’t have to go all the way to EBC to see Mt.
-Everest.
+If you just want to see the tip of Everest in August without trekking the entire route, consider a heli tour to Everest Base Camp—a great way to catch the view without battling the rain-soaked trails.
 A wonderful alternative is to stay in Namche Bazaar.
 Although, you will have enough time to decide either to embark on the days hike from there or not.
 If you can afford a little more money, you can easily take flight by helicopter to base camp from Namche bazaar.

 If your plans of trekking to EBC canceled due to the rain & slick trail, visit wonderful cafes, shops and explore cultural lifestyle of Namche bazaar.
 Keep in mind, during the august also you will be able to enjoy some spectacular mountain vistas, hence, you need enough patience & must have few more extra days.